natalierellis/NIH-Research/README.md

-My repository provides examples of code that I have used in past research projects at Wake Forest University and the NIH.
+My repository provides examples of code that I have used in past research projects at Wake Forest University, the NIH, and the Statistics for Biomedical Researchers class I had taken while at the NIH.

-Datasets are not linked to the code because they are proprietary.
+Publically
 The scripts provide examples of the types of data cleaning, analysis, and visualization methods I performed in my roles.